Neengash/UnityFeTo/Saving/README.md

 If you prefer other ways to store the data in a file you can create new strategies inheriting from [SavingStrategy](/Assets/FeTo/Saving/Strategies/SavingStrategy.cs) or [KeySavingStrategy](/Assets/FeTo/Saving/Strategies/KeySavingStrategy.cs).
 If your strategy use a key to encrypt the data, ensure you also implement the [editor](/Assets/FeTo/Saving/Editor/XorStrategyEditor.cs) in order to generate the key from editor
 ### [Saving Wrapper](/Assets/FeTo/Saving/SavingWrapper.cs)
-This file has the public functions to do the opetrations over the file and needs the file name, this file name can be provided in editor
+This file has the public functions to do the opetrations over the file and needs the file name, this file name can be provided in editor's inspector

 The exposed functions are: